 Frequently Asked QuestionsHow can I watch FIRST POSITION?

 As is the case with all independent documentaries, FIRST POSITION has many different distributors depending on the country (each distributor controls the film’s release dates and viewing platforms).
-If you live in the U.S. click here.
+If you live within the U.S. click here.
 If you’d like to download and own a digital copy of the film no matter where you live click here.
 If you’d like to own and watch 80-minutes of DVD extras click here.

 Love the music in the film!
 Who composed it?

 The film’s original score is composed (with love) by Chris Hajian.
 The soundtrack is now available at our online store.

 If you live abroad and would like to purchase a digital version of the soundtrack (with a private download link) you can pay for it via paypal (The cost is $9.00 (US), send to email@example.com and you will receive an email confirmation).

 DEFINITELY.
 80 minutes-worth.
 You can buy it via all the major DVD retailers and mainstream retail websites.

 How has the film been received by the press and by fans?